Why do I need a completion certificate for building work in my house?

 Buildings insurance may be invalid without a completion certificate

-It's important to remember that if there's no building regulations compliance certificate for alterations to your property, your insurance company may refuse to pay out under the buildings insurance policy you've taken out with them.
-Therefore, when it comes to repairing or rebuilding the structure of your home because of damage from an unfortunate event such as a fire or storm, you might end up having to cover the cost yourself.
+It's important to remember that if there's no completion certificate for alterations to your property, your insurance company may refuse to pay out and you may have to cover the cost yourself.

 Peace of mind

 All in all, having a completion certificate is a win.
-As a house buyer, seeing home improvement work accompanied by a completion certificate will make you feel at ease knowing that building work has been officially approved, it is structurally stable and safe to live in.
-What's more, you can rest assured that the house is in good condition and won't need expensive alteration or repair work later down the line.
+As a house buyer, seeing home improvement work accompanied by a completion certificate will give you confidence that building work has complied with building regulations, is structurally stable and safe to live in.

-When it comes to selling your home, construction work that comes with a completion certificate issued by a building control body will no doubt work in your favour by instilling confidence in buyers, agents, mortgage lenders and insurance companies alike.
+When it comes to selling your home, building work that comes with a completion certificate issued by a building control body will no doubt work in your favour by helping to instil confidence in buyers, agents, mortgage lenders and insurance companies alike.
 The whole process should be less problematic – allowing you to move swiftly on and start a new life elsewhere!